geophile/geophile.c/README.md

         Average query time: 0.077600 msec

 `example2.cpp` is just like `example1.cpp` except for the way in which points are allocated.
-In example1, the spatial object are of type `Point2`, and each `Point2` is dynamically allocated.
-Once a `Point2` is allocated and added to the spatial index, it is owned by the index, and deleted with the index.
-The spatial index is declared as `SpatialIndex<const SpatialObject*>`, (`Point2` is a subclass of `SpatialObject`).
-The spatial index is stored in a `RecordArray<const SpatialObject*>`, which encapsulates an array of const
+In example1, the spatial objects are of type `Point2`, and each `Point2` is dynamically allocated.
+These `Point2` objects are pointed to by the index but owned by the application.
-`SpatialObject*`.
-I.e., the array elements point to dynamically allocated `Point2` objects.
+The spatial index is declared as `SpatialIndex<SpatialObjectPointer>`, where `SpatialObjectPointer` is a wrapper for `SpatialObject*`.
+The spatial index is stored in a `RecordArray<SpatialObjectPointer>`, which encapsulates an array of
+`SpatialObjectPointer`.

-In example2, the spatial index is declared as `SpatialIndex<InlinePoint2>`, and `InlinePoint2` has a data member of type `Point2`. `RecordArray<InlinePoint2>` encapsulates an array of `InlinePoint2`, so there are no dynamically allocated `Point2` objects.
+In example2, the spatial index is declared as `SpatialIndex<Point2>`. `RecordArray<Point2>` encapsulates an array of `Point2`, so there are no dynamically allocated `Point2` objects.

+`example3.cpp` is like `example1.cpp` except that the index stores copies of the `Point2` objects added to it.
+This difference is implemented by using a `BufferingSpatialObjectMemoryManager` instead of an `InMemorySpatialObjectMemoryManger`.
+An `InMemorySpatialObjectMemoryManger` places a pointer to the `SpatialObject` provided by the application into the index.
+This is acceptable as long as the spatial index does not delete the spatial objects given to it, and the application does not delete or modify these objects.
+If either of these conditions does not hold, then `BufferingSpatialObjectMemoryManager` should be used.
+This is designed for use with disk-based indexes (e.g. b-trees).
+In this case, only a fraction of the indexed spatial object are memory resident, and the index implementation must be free to delete them to make room for others.
+Example2 uses another kind of memory manager, `InlineSpatialObjectMemoryManager`.
+This is appropriate when the index record stores the entire spatial object instead of pointing to it.